epecsupport/Service/README.md

 - **Home screen icon:** iOS "Add to Home Screen" uses `assets/apple-icon-precomposed.png`.
 Note: iOS caches this at the moment a page is added to a home screen — updating the image later won't refresh existing shortcuts.
 Users need to remove the icon, clear Safari's site data, and re-add it.
 - **Light/dark mode:** follows the phone's system setting automatically via `prefers-color-scheme` — no toggle, no configuration needed per page.
 - **External links open in a new tab** automatically (any link whose host differs from this site's).
-- **Auto-linking of emails/phone numbers** only runs on pages whose URL path contains "contacts" (currently just `contacts.md`).
-This is intentionally scoped — the detection regex could otherwise mislink part numbers or quantities in the hardware tables.
+- **Auto-linking of emails/phone numbers** is opt-in per page via `autolink: true` in that page's front matter (a Liquid `{% if page.autolink %}` conditional in the layout controls it).
+This is intentionally opt-in rather than site-wide — the detection regex could otherwise mislink part numbers or quantities in the hardware tables.

 ## Known constraints